 - Execution behavior is similar to a real attacker.
 So, there is a high probability of finding real issues.

-White box assumes that the tester would have deep knowledge of the application code and its architecture.
-And since he is aware of the ins and out of the application, so he can execute it quicker than the black box testing.
+White box assumes that the tester would have in-depth knowledge of the application code and its architecture.
+And since he is aware of the ins and outs of the application, he can execute it quicker than the black box testing.
 Alternatively, the test would also be much more comprehensive.

 - It is far more accurate and detailed than the black box approach.